 - Many native wildflowers that are getting rare in the countryside are finding a refuge in gardens.
 If you'd like to grow them, make sure you get plants from specialist nurseries.
 Never take plants from the wild.

 - Plant your herb garden near the house.
 It’s convenient for picking and you’ll easily be able to see the myriad of insects that the herbs attract.

-- Include plants that flower late or early in the season (eg lady’s smock, chives, golden rod and borage) to encourage bees and butterflies throughout spring, summer and autumn.
+- Include plants that flower late or early in the season (eg lady’s smock, chives, cranesbill and borage) to encourage bees and butterflies throughout spring, summer and autumn.